POPLA Privacy notice

 Legitimate interest: In order to consider your appeal we require your personal information to pursue our legitimate interests in a way which might reasonably be expected as part of running our business and which does not materially impact your rights, freedom or interests.

-Whenever you have given us your consent to use your personal information, you have the right to change your mind at any time and withdraw that consent.
+Whenever you have given us your consent to use your personal data, you have the right to change your mind at any time and withdraw that consent.
+However, this will not affect the lawfulness of any processing carried out before you withdraw your consent.

 Contractual obligations: In certain circumstances, we need your personal information to comply with our contractual obligations.